 Corporate Affiliations, Acquisitions, and Transactions

-We assist clients with the development and implementation of information technology to improve clinical outcomes, to reduce health care costs, and to enhance health care operations.
-Our health care and intellectual property lawyers have experience with the unique combination of privacy, security, intellectual property, and health regulatory issues involved in the development, licensing, management, and deployment of electronic health or medical records and electronic prescription systems, as well as the legal and regulatory challenges to making those records available to physicians on a regional basis.
+We assist clients with the development and implementation of information technology to improve clinical outcomes, reduce health care costs, and enhance health care operations.
+Our Health Care and Intellectual Property lawyers have experience with the unique combination of privacy, security, intellectual property, and health care regulatory issues involved in the development, licensing, management, and deployment of electronic health or medical records and electronic prescription systems, as well as the legal and regulatory challenges to making those records available to physicians on a regional basis.
 We also provide proactive guidance that enables clients developing new proprietary technology and applications for existing technology to build legal compliance into their technology or service offering, where possible.
-The firm’s lawyers provide counseling and transactional representation in matters involving clinical decision support tools (including artificial intelligence applications), clinical data repositories and registries, telehealth and teleradiology applications, electronic health care claims processing and payment systems, consumer and patient health information portals, and health data mining applications.
+Our lawyers provide counseling and transactional representation in matters involving clinical decision support tools (including artificial intelligence applications), clinical data repositories and registries, telehealth and teleradiology applications, electronic health care claims processing and payment systems, consumer and patient health information portals, and health data mining applications.

 Supply Chain Contracting